rapid7/insightappsec-scan-github-actions/README.md

   with:
     # The region indicates the geo-location of the Insight Platform.
 For example 'us'.
     region: "us"

     # The API key used to authorized the GitHub action to interact with the Rapid7 API.
 The API key should be stored as
     # a GitHub secret.
 Instructions for creating an InsightAppSec API key are shown in the Rapid7 InsightAppSec
     # documentation.
     api-key: ${{ secrets.INSIGHTAPPSEC_API_KEY }}

     # The UUID of the scan configuration to be used during scanning.
 The scan configuration should be a sub-resource of
     # the application and can be obtained from InsightAppSec.
     scan-config-id: "999703e4-a4p0-4ea6-a3sc-53cg789e4fc1"

     # Scan gating query.
 Used to filter results by vulnerability properties.
 If this has a value and the query returns
     # vulnerabilities from the scan then the job will be marked as failed.
 The format of the scan gating query should conform to the
     # VULNERABILITY search query format described in the documentation:
     # https://help.rapid7.com/insightappsec/en-us/api/v1/docs.html#tag/Search
     vuln-query: "vulnerability.vulnerabilityScore > 4"

     # If false the Scan ID will be returned as soon as the scan is kicked off, else the workflow will continually poll
     # until the scan is completed and return the results.
 Defaults to true.
     wait-for-scan-complete: true

+    # Optional:
+    #   The maximum amount of time (in minutes) the scan is allowed to run before canceling and failing the job.
+    scan-timeout-mins: "15"

+    # Optional:
+    #   The amount of time (in minutes) to wait between attempts to poll the scan status.
+Default: 5mins
+    poll-interval-mins: "5"
 ```

 A full example yaml may look similar to: